cainhill/render-engine/README.md

 * 📐 Only renders a video if input is new or changed

-## ​​🗺️ Getting Started
+## ⚙️ What It Does

-Check the Installation Steps for detailed setup instructions, but this is a
+To create your compilation videos, this script:

-1. Create directories on the host machine
+1. **Listens:** It waits for a web request sent to `http://render-engine:5000/render`.

-2. Copy `process_videos.py` to your `/data/app/` directory
+2. **Scans:** Once triggered, it looks inside `/data/manifest/` for your CSV manifest files.

-3. Configure and run the `docker-compose.yml`
+3. **Checks:** It skips any CSV file if the final video already exists and the CSV hasn't been changed since the last render.

-4. Update your automations to save CSV manifest files to your `/data/manifest/` tree and to trigger the webhook when it makes sense for you
+4. **Processes:** For new or updated CSVs, it trims, rotates, resizes, and saves the referenced source videos as cached clips in the `/data/cache/` folder.

-5. Check the `/data/dest-videos/` path to find your automatically compiled videos
+5. **Combines:** It glues those cached clips together into a finished video.
+The final file is saved to `/data/dest-videos/` using the ***exact same name and relative subfolder structure*** as your input CSV (e.g., `/data/manifests/holidays/bali_2026.csv` becomes `/data/dest-videos/holidays/bali_2026.mp4`).

 ## 📦 Installation Steps

-This script is designed to run exclusively within a Docker container environment pre-configured with Python and FFmpeg.
+This script is designed to run exclusively within a Docker container environment pre-configured with Python and FFmpeg ([eswardudi/python-ffmpeg](https://hub.docker.com/r/eswardudi/python-ffmpeg)), which you will need to set up with the following steps.

 1. Create directories on the host machine